 Five categories of fear

-For me, it's helpful to break down large problems into smaller ones I can address each part one at a time.
+Often it's helpful to break down larger problems into smaller ones so they can be addressed one part one at a time.
 Luckily for us, psychologists have grouped the myriad of human fears into five types.
-Rather than addressing all your fears at once, address one type at a time until you have achieved some success before progressing to another.
+This way you can address your fears one at a time.

 Shame and Embarrassment: Fostered by thoughts of being judged by self or others.
 If you’re afraid of being shamed, you’ll will keep shame in the forefront of your mind.